 Because of the arid conditions in Lincoln County, this project is being analyzed, for the base case, with an air cooled condenser as opposed to a more standard and cheaper wet mechanical draft cooling tower.
 This change will drop total water consumptive use by over 90 percent to approximately 9 gallons/minute (13.6 acre-ft./yr.).
-There may be locations in Lincoln County that could support wet cooling (approx. 180 acre-ft./yr.), and this situation would improve project economics provided the water cost was reasonable.
+There may be locations in Lincoln County that could support wet cooling (approx.180 acre-ft./yr.), and this situation would improve project economics provided the water cost was reasonable.

 With this low base case usage, it is expected that the water will be purchased from the local water agency in the vicinity of the project or from a party holding existing water rights, and thus no state permitting process will be required.
-If the water is from a private party, an application to change the manner and place of use for the groundwater will need to be filed with and approved by the Nevada State Engineer.
-More information about water available is provided in section 12.1.2.

 11.1.4 Wastewater Disposal Permit